euxgrc/nanoeux/README.md

 I am starting this space to do something different and discover more about myself.
 I want to have this time to really appreciate the little things in life.
 To find happiness in taking risk and face challenges confidently.

-Nothing will change if you will not take any action *One step at a time, Little by little*
+Nothing will change if you will not take any action.
+*One step at a time, Little by little.*
-Explore the world and find a new world outside
+Explore the world and find a new world outside.